paytunia/api-documentation/README.md

 }
 ```

-### Receiving money
+### Receiving money by e-mail

 ##### Description

-Allow to send a payment request by email to an e-mail address.
+This functionality allows one to create a payment request that is sent by e-mail to the designated recipient, when the link contained in the e-mail is clicked,

-Thus, by following the link in the sent email, the related invoice is displayed.
+the recipient is presented with a Bitcoin address to which he is instructed to direct his payment.

+Once the Bitcoin payment is confirmed, the payee is credited in the originally requested currency.

 #### Endpoint